SurajSunar/refund-agent-langchain/readme.md

 ---

 The project is created to understand the concept of Human in the loop using Langchain.
 Furthermore, there is small sample files added to understand MCP client and server.
+Its simple test for MCP.
+More compex tools can be added.

 Package `surbhu-mcp-server` is published in NPM registry.
 One can run `npx surbhu-mcp-server` and test in local.